madisonvo/wordle-golang/README.md

 6) After your guess, you will get hints at the bottom of the screen to help you with your guessing
 7) To play a new game, exit out of the window and rerun the game (go run main.go)
 8) RESTRICTIONS
-    - Do not enter more than one character in each input box, if you do input tmore than one character in each inpu tbox, you won't be able to see it, but the game is taking in all those letters
+    - Do not enter more than one character in each input box, if you do input more than one character in each input box, you won't be able to see it, but the game is taking in all those letters
 9) MORE
     - The output in the terminal will tell you what word you are guessing towards, you current guess, and how many guesses you have left (all for testing purposes)